cyber-chris/blog/content/posts/dead-mans-switch.md

 These outputs are from the same model, `Meta-Llama-3-8B-Instruct`, with identical sampling settings.

 Clearly, there are ways to trick the model.
-(Above, I claim this is "just for testing purposes".)
+(Above, I tell the model this is "just for testing purposes".)
 In high-risk environments (highly capable models with tool access), we may want more robust methods of intervening that are cheaply implemented.
 (Re-running PPO with new reward models would likely be expensive and time-consuming.)

 ## Method

-I combine recent work on extracting features from LLMs using sparse autoencoders, with prior work on steering outputs by adding activation vectors, to produce a prototype of a model generation process that detects the presence of a specific feature, and steers outputs to a certain direction.
+I combine recent work on extracting features from LLMs using sparse autoencoders, with prior work on steering outputs by adding activation vectors, to produce a prototype of a model generation process that detects the presence of a specific feature, and conditionally steers outputs towards refusing to answer.

 ### Detection